adobe/ops-cli/examples/features/ansible-vault/README.md

-## Minimal example to cover usage of vault with ansible playbboks
+## Minimal example to cover usage of vault with ansible playbooks

 ### Editing vault items